devbisme/skidl/docsrc/pelicansite/content/pages/landing.md

 # Generating a Schematic

-Although SKiDL lets you avoid the tedious drawing of a schematic, some will still want to see a graphical depiction of their circuit.
+Although SKiDL lets you avoid the tedious drawing of a schematic, some still want to see a graphical depiction of their circuit.
 To support this, SKiDL can show the interconnection of parts as:

 * a [static schematic in SVG](#svg-schematics),
-* an [editable KiCad schematic](#kicad-schematics) (currently only V5),
+* an [editable KiCad schematic](#kicad-schematics) (currently only V5 is supported),
 * or a [directed graph](#dot-graphs) using the [graphviz DOT language](https://graphviz.org/doc/info/lang.html).

 The following circuit will be used to illustrate each alternative: